Table of Contents

 Build your order fulfilment strategy around these 10 questions

 There’s no such thing as a one-size-fits-all order fulfilment strategy.
-Here are some important factors to keep in mind when scaling fulfilment for your online store.
+Here are some important questions to answer to help you create a scalable fulfilment strategy for your online store.

 The number of products you sell and your monthly order volume play a big role in finding a fulfilment solution that works for you.
 If you’re new to the world of ecommerce, your fulfilment strategy is likely to look very different from, say, Walmart Marketplace or Target.